Creating jobs, developing skills

 - How can the incomes of labor migrants be improved?

-- The effect of different types of skill training and supplemental programs
+- What are the effects of different types of skill training and supplemental programs?

 Activities